Lisa Williams (psychic): Personal life

 On 30 October 2004, Williams married Kevin Harris.
 They moved to Los Angeles, California, when she was producing her TV shows.
 On her Hay House Radio show on 9 December 2009, Williams announced that she and Kevin were separating.
-Williams was in a relationship with a female partner, but later became single and lived in Upstate New York with her son Charlie and their two dogs.
+Williams was in a relationship with a female partner, but later became single and lived in Upstate New York with her son and their two dogs.